 There is only one record of Hans in later life, when he was 19 years old, and he returned to visit Freud and to read through his case notes (As Psychology, 2005).
 Hans claimed at that time that he remembered nothing of the conversations he had had with his father about his fear of horses.
 However, as a young adult he no longer had a phobia of horses.
 And he felt that his teen years were healthy, functional and without significant internal conflict (As Psychology, 2005).

 Based on this brief insight into Hans later life it appears that Freud’s interpretation was correct and that his intervention worked.
-However, we are not privy to other events occurring in the life of Hans, and the notes in the article used for this worksheet leave out many details, such as Hans’ mother being in therapy with Freud too, and they dynamics of Hans family unit.
-For example, his mother had threaten to “cut off his penis” when he was playing with it ( ).
+However, we are not privy to other events occurring in the life of Hans, and the notes in the article used for this worksheet leave out many details, such as Hans’ mother being in therapy with Freud too, or the dynamics of Hans family unit.
+For example, his mother had threaten to “cut off his penis” when he was playing with it (As Psychology, 2005).
 Also, due to the lack of rigor in documentation and measurement of Hans anxiety by Freud, the resolution of his phobia remains open to interpretation.

 6. An alternate paradigm

 Bowlby (1969/1982), a psychoanalyst, would perhaps have argued that the phobia Hans experienced could be understood by way of Attachment Theory.
 Attachment is the emotional bond that grows between the child and caregiver (Bowlby, 1968/1982).
 Attachment processes facilitate a child in future relationship building.
 Often in Western societies the mother is the primary caregiver.
 Bowlby used concepts from ethnology to investigate and explain child-mother relationships.
 Especially, he focused on a critical period for bonding to occur, and initiated studies into mother-child separation.